Reminiscing about the summer of Dawson's Creek spin-off Young Americans

 Watch the full episode of Entertainment Weekly Cast Reunions: Dawson’s Creek, streaming now on PeopleTV.com or download the PeopleTV app on your favorite device.

-For Creek fans, Will was first introduced in season 3 of Dawson’s Creek, tagging along with the gang to Dawson’s grandma’s house.
+For Creek fans, Will was first introduced in season 3, tagging along with the gang to the house of Dawson’s Aunt Gwen (played by a pre-Modern Family Julie Bowen).

 Will, our smart, blue-collar hero, cheats his way into a scholarship at the prestigious Rawley boarding school and rooms with the dashing blue-blood Scout Calhoun (Mark Famiglietti).
 Scout falls for local gas station girl Bella Banks (Kate Bosworth), but there might be some icky familial history between them.
 Meanwhile, Jacqueline Pratt (Katherine Moennig) decides to disguise herself as a boy named Jake, and she quickly finds herself drawn to the dean’s dreamy son, Hamilton Fleming (Ian Somerhalder), who questions his own sexuality as he’s attracted to Jake.